Everything We Need To Know About Polished Concrete

 Is Polished Concrete a Slipping Hazard in Sydney?

 When kept regularly clean and free from moisture, polished concrete floors are usually no more slippery than ordinary concrete floorings.
 Likewise, it has a tendency to be less slick compared to waxed linoleum or polished marble floors and surfaces.
 Any public or also private structures which want to give extra protection from slipping and falling incidents may have their polished floors treated with anti-slip compounds.
-Such products are composed of unique additives developed to enhance traction and enable wet polished concrete surfaces more safe.
+Such products are composed of unique additives developed to enhance traction and enable wet polished concrete surfaces safer.
 These need to be reapplied occasionally, though they can just be mopped on while doing regular maintenance.

 Sydney Polished Concrete Designs